-- Say “please” and “thank you” to food service workers, store employees, and school security officers.
+- Say “please” and “thank you” to food service workers and store employees.

 - Relentlessly remind kids to engage in polite behavior.
 If they try to leave the dinner table before asking if they can be excused, remind them to ask.
 Remind them to put their napkin on their laps.
 To speak with their mouth empty, not full of food.